hellvetika/PHPRblChecker/README.md

 # PHPRblChecker
-A simple script to check if IP address is listed on RBL
+A simple PHP-CLI script to check if IP address is listed on RBL

 You must run this script on CLI